-Unlike most TD, RBC, CIBC and MBNA cards which only require $1,000 spend to get the welcome bonuses, Amex cards do take a bit of work (Amex Plat needs $3,000 while business gold needs $5,000).
-In addition, Amex, being Amex cards, not all places that take credit cards accept them.
+Unlike most TD, RBC, CIBC and MBNA cards which only require $1,000 spend to get the welcome bonuses, Amex cards do take a bit of work (most premium Amex cards needs $5,000).
+In addition, being Amex, not all places that take credit cards accept them.

 Let me share with you some of my tricks to hit the spend that much sooner.

 Paytm allows you to pay certain bills using Mastercard.
 They do not accept Visa and there is a 3% fee for Amex cards – making Plastiq (explained below) a better alternative.

 The most common ones are Hydro and Property taxes, although there are many others.

 It’s a pretty neat app, they have a point systems that allows you to get cashback for gift cards from Esso, Uber, Amazon, Just Eat to name a few.
 But the main reason people use it is so you can use mastercard to pay bills you otherwise can’t.

 To get started, download the app on Android or IOS and create an account.

 Please consider using my PayTM refer code: